arobey1/arobey1.github.io/content/python/interacting_with_python.md

 ### When to use the shell and when to use scripts

-All of the code in this set of notes can be executed in the shell and in scripts.
+All of the code in this set of notes can be executed in a shell or in a script.
 That being said, for longer expressions or programs, it tends to be easier to use scripts.
 Why?
 There's a few reasons:

 * **Organization.**  Scripts allow you to easily execute multiple expressions at once, whereas in the shell, expressions need to be executed one by one.
 When you have a long program, it becomes much easier to organize your code into interpretable blocks when your statements are broken into one or several scripts.